A Look at Flowers and Marriage: Does the Analogy Really Hold Up?

-6/26/1986 A few weeks ago I was talking to another faculty member at BYU.
-During the course of our conversation he asked what I taught at BYU.
+Published June 26, 1986.
+A few weeks ago, I was talking to another faculty member at BYU.
+During our conversation he asked what I taught at BYU.
 I replied I taught a course about marriage.

 “Why do we need classes about marriage?” he asked.
 “Particularly here at Brigham Young University.”
 He went on to say that we are a very family-oriented society.
 The university and church with which we were both affiliated, he suggested, were already highly committed to family life.
 Then came his stunning statement: